 A long-standing notion in the wide world of IT, a system development life cycle, or SDLC, is an iterative process that incorporates numerous activities that constitute the development of a structured information technology system.

 This post offers a thorough examination of the system development life cycle.
-You will understand what an SDLC is, 7 stages of system development life cycle, and why it is vital by reading it.
+You will understand what an SDLC is, the 7 stages of the system development life cycle, and why it is vital by reading it.

 Let's get this game started.

 A system development life cycle (SDLC) is a systematic project management model that lays out the steps involved in developing an IT system, from conception to completion.

 The goal of a system development life cycle is to allow for the efficient production of a high-quality solution that meets or exceeds a client's expectations at all 7 stages of the system development life cycle while staying within budget and time constraints.

 A system development life cycle is a conceptual model that delineates the stages involved in developing and implementing a system.
 Each stage is important in the development process and differs from the others in terms of complexity, assets required, and intended functionalities.

 A system development life cycle is divided into, seven phases of sdlc: Let's take a look at each of them individually now.